Berkeley-MDes/tdf-fa23-Farehak/README.md

 # Report 9 - Week of 10/26/2023 #
 # Report 10 - Week of 11/02/2023 # (Project 3: MiniMe)

+### Challenge Level: 01.
+Triceratop
+For this project I chose level Triceratop for two reasons.
+First, I have never worked with any LLM projects or created any type of chatbox.
+Second, I started working on this project very late as I was sick missed two sessions already.
+I believe that for this project I have taken on challenges that successfully satisfy the triceratop criteria.
+I did a good job in exploring the Zero Width platform and successfully created a mini-me version that reflects a digital portfolio of all projects and challenges I took on during this class.

+## EXPERIMENTS:
+### Designing Inputs
+One of the most important step in creating a digital twin is creating the right intelligence.
+For my design, I decided to start by setting an instruction that is a welcome message from the bot.
+This helps the users understand what this bot is designed for and the type of questions to ask.
+Second I put the second instruction as an instructional message for the bot to answer questions about my journey in TDF.
+I also experimented with inserted variable option and created an instruction that gave the user an option to type on the project they wanted to chat about.
+As you can see, I typed in digital ecosystem and all answers were only related to that project.
+I did not keep this variable in the final version as it did not help much.

+### Knowledge management strategy
+Earlier, I made one chunk of information only whete I put all the information in from github.
+The result did not look good as the chat bot did not provide relevant answers.
+I then created knew chunks of information and divided them into 5 chunks.
+I dedicated one chunk of information to digital ecosystems project and linked to the github as well.
+I also dedicated another chunk to computation design project.
+I added one chunk for the phone stand alone as I spent a lot of time on it as well and the github contained a lot of information in there.
+I dedicated one chunk of information for personal information too and one for speculations alone.
+I realized that making different chunks of information and specifying what it refers to, makes the information retrieval system easier and faster.
+I realized that the chatbot provided more focused answers after I divided the information into chunks.

+### Impact of temperature
+I explored the effects of temperature on my chatbot.
+I started by the default temperature of 0.8 but output seemed a little random therefore, I changed the temperature 0.6 and eventually 0.4.
+I noticed that at 0.4 the output seemed more focused and distinctive.

+### Impact of token count
+A higher token count generally allows an LLM to understand and generate more extended and context-rich language.
+It can capture longer dependencies in the text, making it better at understanding and generating coherent, contextually relevant responses.
+I increased the token count in knowledge set to approximately
+6000 and the output seemed more focused.
+However, I limited the instructions token count to a couple hundreds only.

+## CHALLENGES
+### Differentiating between projects
+One of the most important challenges for designing the chatbot was to provide the information in such a way that the chatbot knows the different projects in the portfolio in relation to specific keywords.
+I noticed that if I asked the chatbot about project 1 or ‘computational design’ project, it would provide answers related to project 2 instead.
+I also needed to make sure that for project 1 the answers are specific to either the phone stand or the fruit bowl that I designed.

+### Providing focused yet descriptive answers
+Another big challenge was to make sure that a right mix of focused and imaginative answers are provided.
+As the bot is linked with chatgpt, it is plausible for it to provide creative or generic answers if similarity level is too high.
+If the similarity level is too low, the bot will not be able to provide specific answers and will mention any information from the knowledge that seems relevant.
+For my bot, I needed to make sure it provides the right information related to the information set only with a little bit of added description that helps the users understand the big picture of the project idea.

+## PROCESS & RESULTS
+Creating the right knowledge set: It is really important to create the right knowledge set that contains all the relevant information regarding the projects.
+I reached the right number of information chunks that helped the bot differentiate between the two projects and their details.
+Putting in specific instructions: I kept the instructions to the point and short.
+The instructions were linked to the knowledge set.
+Setting optimal temperature level: the temperature level helps set the level of randomness needed in the output.
+Setting optimal similarity level: the similarity level allows the bot to pull the right information out from the knowledge set.
+Setting the right chat style: agentic or naive: For this project I chose the language style to be agentic as that provides the more focused outputs that relates to the entire chat and not just the recent question.
+In order to tackle the challenges mentioned above, I needed to follow below steps with experiments to find the right settings.
+The steps are as follows:

+## SPECULATIONS
+### How this technology will impact the design of
+human experiences
+Advanced chatbots may be designed to recognize and respond to user emotions.
+This could enhance user experiences in fields like mental health support or companionship.
+Designers will need to focus on creating emotionally intelligent user interfaces.
+### How this technology will impact engineering
+and how we build.
+LLMs can generate code and assist in software development tasks.
+They can provide code suggestions, generate documentation, and even automate repetitive coding tasks.
+This can lead to faster and more efficient software development.

+## CONCLUSION
+I am happy with the results of this project as I have successfully created a digital twin specific to TDF class.
+I wanted the chatbot to provide focused outputs that reflects my thoughts on the projects I have undertook in this course.
+The bot answers all critical questions with accuracy and right amount of description.
+As I celebrate the success of this project, I also doubt the ethics of this technology.
+LLMs can inherit biases present in the training data, leading to biased responses from chatbots.
+Designers need to ensure that chatbots do not promote stereotypes, discrimination, or harmful biases.
+They should actively work to mitigate and correct biases in the chatbot's responses.

+## FEEDBACK ASSESING
+One constructive feedback I received was to mention speculations about this technology.
+I have already included a section above which discusses my speculations about this technology.

 # Report 11 - Week of 11/09/2023 #
 # Report 12 - Week of 11/16/2023 #